 One of the most common conversations I’ve had with clients over the last few years is how to move from a traditional or waterfall style of development to using Agile and Scrum.
 Based on those discussions and years of experience leading and supporting these transformations for my clients, I’ve compiled this short guide on planning and executing an agile pilot or an agile transformation in your organization.

 Though there is no one perfect pattern, by following these guidelines and running small experiments, you too can successfully navigate the change from what you are doing today to success with Agile and Scrum.
-We recommend an approach that consists of Planning, Training and Coaching.
+We recommend an approach that consists of Planning, Training, and Coaching.
+And then Iterate.
 I've summarized the information below and you can get the very detailed whitepaper here: How to Successfully Move from Waterfall to Scrum

-To effectively use Scrum, you will need to do some planning up front to make sure you have the right people, processes, support and tools in place.
+To effectively use Scrum, you will need to do some planning upfront to make sure you have the right people, processes, support, and tools in place.
 You will need to plan for the Scrum roles and a complete, cross-functional development teams that can take items all the way to done.
 Identifying a qualified and interested person to be the Scrum Master is an important consideration.
 You also need a clear and prioritized backlog of work for the product and identify a Product Owner who can be engaged and empowered to manage that backlog.

-My primary coaching when working at the team adoption level is on the Scrum Master first, then the team and Product Owner.
+My primary coaching when working at the team adoption level is on the Scrum Master first, then the Development Team and Product Owner.
 The Scrum Master is the best candidate to become the internal champion and so an investment in their development is warranted, and they will continue to support the agile transition after external coaches like myself are no longer needed.
-The Scrum team and product owner are also be a focus of Agile Coaching.
+The Scrum team and product owner are also a focus of Agile Coaching.
 It will depend on the maturity and behavior of each of these groups and gauge that to drive coaching behaviors.

 For a simple Agile Adoption of one or a couple of teams, coaching is needed most in the first couple of sprints.
 I find that after 4-6 sprints, the teams are able to self-organize and continue to mature and improve under the guidance of a skilled Scrum Master.
 However, it is in those first couple of sprints that people need Agile Coaching support to change their thinking and habits.

 Coaching of the leaders and helping them to create an environment for Agile to succeed can take more than a couple of sprints.
 Coaching Agile leaders to support Scrum Teams is a critical part of an overall Agile Transformation.
-You can read more about the leaders role in an Agile Transformation here.
+You can read more about the leader's role in an Agile Transformation here.